Trump's border wall money may come at expense of schools for military kids

 But elementary and middle schools on bases around the world serving military families are at risk of suffering from the funding diversion, as well as a new engineering building and parking garage at West Point, the Army’s military academy in New York state.

 Joint Base Andrews, where the president’s Air Force jet is based, was slated to receive $13 million for a “Child Development Center,” but funding for that project is on the list.
 The base currently has three child development centers serving the 12,000 to 14,000 active and reserve military stationed there.

+The children of pilots for the F-35A jet, being made by Lockheed Martin at a cost of $89 million each, could be impacted.
+Alaska’s Eielson Air Force Base is slated to get $22.5 million to build a school to enroll 240 additional children “in a remote arctic climate” when the jet begins operations there.

+The current school serves 108 and has an “extensive waiting list,” according to Air Force budget documents which say that if a school is not built “children will be turned away,” “directly impacting support of the F-35 mission, morale, and welfare.”

-Reporting by Mike Stone; Editing by Chris Sanders and Rosalba O'Brien
+Reporting by Mike Stone; Editing by Chris Sanders, Rosalba O'Brien and Leslie Adler